Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Using `return` is unnecessary, though, since the function will return automatically after its last statement has been executed.

 If a non-`void` function reaches the end of its body—that is, it fails to execute a `return` statement—the behavior of the program is undefined if it attempts to use the value returned by the function.
-Some compilers will issue a warning such as “*control reaches end of non-void function*” if they detect the possibility of a non-void function “falling off” the end of its body.
+Some compilers will issue a warning such as “*control reaches end of non-`void` function*” if they detect the possibility of a non-`void` function “falling off” the end of its body.

 ## 9.5 Program Termination

 Since `main` is a function, it must have a return type.
-Normally, the return type of `main` is `int`, which is why the programs we’ve seen so far have defined main in the following way:
+Normally, the return type of `main` is `int`, which is why the programs we’ve seen so far have defined `main` in the following way:

 ```C
 int main(void)